Bengaluru's Struggle with Heavy Rainfall: Understanding the Urban Challenges Ahead

 To address the challenges posed by heavy rainfall, Bengaluru needs to adopt sustainable urban design practices.
 Introducing permeable pavements and green roofs can significantly help absorb rainwater and reduce surface runoff.
 Studies have shown that green roofs can retain up to 90% of rainfall, reducing the burden on drainage systems.

-Additionally, effective stormwater management systems must be established to redirect excess water to designated areas, lessening the risk of flooding in both residential and commercial zones.
+Additionally, effective storm water management systems must be established to redirect excess water to designated areas, lessening the risk of flooding in both residential and commercial zones.
 Integrating nature-based solutions into urban planning can bolster the city’s resilience against future climatic events.

 Community Engagement and Awareness